-Updated on July 25, 2022 by Sarina
+Updated on December 23, 2022 by Sarina Tariq

 How to maintain your delicate clothes?

-⚡ If there is any dust or dirt, a fine firm bristled brush can be used to brush the clothes.
+⚡ If there is any dust or dirt, a fine, firm bristled brush can be used to brush the clothes.
 This is a necessary step to maintain Jackets and pantsuits.

 ⚡ Hang them to store in a fresh and cool atmosphere.
 Do not think you can cram all of the clothes together and still maintain their quality well.
 Hang them with the proper hardware.
 Padded hangers are great for hanging delicate shawls, tailored jackets, and tailored dresses and suit jackets.

-When storing knit wear it is better not to hang them.
-They are best stored folded flat.
+(When storing knitwear it is better not to hang them.
+They are best stored folded flat.)

-⚡ Before a wash, check, if any of the sequins or lace insert has a loose seam or stitch.
+⚡ Before a wash, check if any sequins or lace inserts have a loose seam or stitch.
 If it has, sew them back on before attempting to wash them.
 However gentle you are while washing, they will pop off with a little agitation.

 How to launder your delicate clothes?